hth313/OS4/doc/buffer.rst

 System buffer
 **************

-A system buffer is used to keep track of the OS state.
+A system buffer is used to keep track of the OS4 state.
 As all buffers it resides in the memory area between key assignments and user programs, the so called free area.